Quansight-Labs/quansight-labs-site/posts/2021/04/rethinking-jupyter-documentation.md

 You can use ``np.einsum('i->', a)`` ...
 ```

-While the longer form that would provide an helpful link in Sphinx rendered
+If the longer form, which makes the reference into a link when viewing rendered
-docs, it is shun as difficult to read.
+documentation, it is difficult to read when shown as help documentation:

 ```rst
 You can use :py:func:`np.einsum('i->', a) <numpy.einsum>` ...